COS detectors can be used in ACCUM

 After all EVENTS extensions in a rawtag

 file, there will be one final binary table extension named GTI, containing columns named START and STOP.
 There will be associated start and stop times for every uninterrupted observing interval during a planned exposure.
 For most datasets, there will be only one START and one STOP time encompassing all buffer dumps in an exposure.
-Multiple good time intervals are possible, however - for example, if guide star lock is lost.
+Multiple good time intervals are possible, however—or example, if guide star lock is lost.
 Times in START and STOP are expressed in seconds since the start time (MJD) of the exposure given in the EXPSTaRT

 keyword of the primary FITS header is also expressed in seconds.
 The exposure start time (JD) is also provided in the EXPSTaRTj

-task in the tables
+module in the astropy.io

 where rootname must be replaced by the rootname of the rawtag